jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 - Load balancer works at Layer 4
 - Basic LB - underlying VM's need to be in an availability set, Standard LB - no availabilty set required
 - Standard LB requires Standard public network interface on VM
+- LB's require VM's in same virtual network
+- [Availability Sets](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-multi-availability-sets-portal): only apply to VM's.
+Takes the virtual machine and configures multiple copies of it.
+Each copy is isolated within a separate physical server, compute rack, storage units and network switches within a single datacentre within an Azure Region. ([tutorial](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-availability-sets))

 ### Application Gateway
 - Layer 7